 Directions

 - Prepare the apples: Peel, core, and slice the Bramley apples into chunky pieces.
-Toss with the lemon juice to stop them browning.
+Toss with the lemon juice to stop them going brown.

-- Layer the base: Arrange the apple slices in the bottom of the dish.
-Sprinkle the demerara sugar over the apples and tuck the two whole cloves in amongst the fruit.
+- Layer the base: Spread the apple slices across the bottom of the dish.
+Scatter the demerara sugar over the top and tuck the two whole cloves in among the fruit.
 Add a teaspoon of water if the apples look very dry.

 - Cream the butter and sugar: In a mixing bowl, beat the softened butter and caster sugar together until pale and fluffy.
-A Kenwood hand mixer makes this quick, but a wooden spoon and some elbow grease works fine.
+An electric hand mixer is quick, but a wooden spoon works fine.

-- Add the egg: Beat in the egg a little at a time, mixing well after each addition to prevent curdling.
+- Add the egg: Beat in the egg a little at a time, mixing well after each bit to stop it curdling.

-- Top the fruit: Spoon the sponge mixture over the apples.
-Use a palette knife to spread it right to the edges of the dish, sealing the fruit underneath.
+- Top the fruit: Spoon the sponge mix over the apples.
+Use a knife to spread it right to the edges of the dish so the fruit is sealed underneath.

-- Bake: Place on a shelf just above the centre of the oven and bake for 40–45 minutes.
-The pudding is ready when the sponge is golden brown, risen, and firm to the touch.
+- Bake: Place on a shelf just above the middle of the oven and bake for 40 to 45 minutes until golden brown, risen, and firm when you press the top gently.

-- Serve immediately: Spoon out while piping hot.
-The apples should have collapsed into a fluffy layer beneath the sponge.
+- Serve straight away: Spoon out while piping hot.
+The apples should have fallen into a soft, fluffy layer under the sponge.
+Pour hot egg custard over the top, or add a scoop of vanilla ice cream if you like the hot-cold mix.

 Notes

-- Use Bramley apples for the fluffiest fruit layer.
-Granny Smiths are the best substitute.
+- Use Bramley apples for the softest fruit layer.
+Granny Smiths are the best swap.

-- Add lemon juice to stop the apples browning.
+- Add lemon juice to stop the apples going brown.

 - Do not skip the milk or the sponge will be heavy and dry.

-- Seal the sponge to the edges to steam the fruit perfectly.
+- Spread the sponge right to the edges to seal the fruit underneath.